(Penance or Confession)

-""The whole power of the sacrament of Penance consists in restoring us to God's grace and joining us with him in an intimate friendship."
+"The whole power of the sacrament of Penance consists in restoring us to God's grace and joining us with him in an intimate friendship."
 Reconciliation with God is thus the purpose and effect of this sacrament.
 For those who receive the sacrament of Penance with contrite heart and religious disposition, reconciliation "is usually followed by peace and serenity of conscience with strong spiritual consolation."
-Indeed the sacrament of Reconciliation with God brings about a true "spiritual resurrection," restoration of the dignity and blessings of the life of the children of God, of which the most precious is friendship with God." -Catechism of the Catholic Church, par.
-1468
+Indeed the sacrament of Reconciliation with God brings about a true "spiritual resurrection," restoration of the dignity and blessings of the life of the children of God, of which the most precious is friendship with God.

-In order to make a good and honest confession, it's always important to make a thorough and humble examination of conscience prior to receiving the Sacrament of Reconciliation.
-To that end, here are some good examinations of conscience that can help you and your children make a good and honest confession:
+It is always important to make a thorough and humble examination of conscience prior to receiving the Sacrament of Reconciliation.
+Here are some good examinations of conscience that can help you and your children make a good and honest confession:

 Examination of Conscience for Adults